 N-acetylcysteine and the immune system

-Clinical studies have shown that acetylcysteine may have different effects on the functioning of the immune system, due to its role in the proliferation and movement of certain viruses.
-These effects mainly help patients with viral infections.
+Clinical studies have shown that acetylcysteine can have different effects on the functioning of the immune system, due to its role in the proliferation and movement of certain viruses.
+These effects are mainly helpful for patients with viral infections.

 Acetylcysteine neutralizes toxins